 Pay-day lending companies are a contentious area for investors.
 On the one hand, they are deemed unethical, preying on the most vulnerable by charging exorbitant rates of interest.
-On the other, they are seen as a necessary part of the credit market, servicing customers who have been priced out of accessing loans by banks and credit card companies15.
+On the other, they are seen as a necessary part of the credit market, servicing customers who have been priced out of accessing loans by banks and credit card companies14.
 Despite the debate, in our view the scales fall in favour of a total exclusion of payday loan companies.
-Although we welcome new regulation from the Financial Conduct Authority (FCA) which has capped daily interest rates, fixed default fees and capped total borrowing costs16, too much of the sector remains opaque.
-We use the Church of England's definition of a pay-day lending which is as follows: "Any company, whose main business activity or focus is the provision of home-collected credit ('doorstep lending'), unsecured short-term loans ('payday loans') or pawnbroker loans, directly or through owned-subsidiaries...Typical indicators of potentially exploitative lending will be triple-digit, or close to triple-digit, Annual Percentage Rates (APRs); short loan term durations (less than 18 months);and no requirement for security^{17"}.
+We use the Church of England's definition of a pay-day lending which is as follows: "Any company, whose main business activity or focus is the provision of home-collected credit ('doorstep lending'), unsecured short-term loans ('payday loans') or pawnbroker loans, directly or through owned-subsidiaries...Typical indicators of potentially exploitative lending will be triple-digit, or close to triple-digit, Annual Percentage Rates (APRs); short loan term durations (less than 18 months); and no requirement for security15".